tonioloewald/bindinator.js/README.md

 # Bind-O-Matic

+Right now the index page is just [unit tests](https://cdn.rawgit.com/tonioloewald/Bind-O-Matic.js/master/).
+Ultimately my plan is to provide a demo page, and a literate programming environment with documentation, examples, and tutorials.

 Makes data- and event-binding, and creating reusable components trivial so you can worry about other stuff.

 * Write some HTML.